sonatype/dependency-management-mcp-server/README.md

 ## Overview

 The Sonatype MCP Server enables AI assistants to access Sonatype's comprehensive dependency intelligence directly within your development workflow.
-By integrating with the Model Context Protocol, your AI assistant can help you make informed decisions about dependencies, identify security risks, and maintain compliance—all without leaving your IDE.
+By integrating with the Model Context Protocol, your AI assistant can help you make informed decisions about dependencies, identify security risks, and maintain compliance — all without leaving your IDE.

 ## Key Features